pukkapies/dl-imperial-maths/assignments/week_6/final_assignment.md

 If using Tensorflow, you may want to familiarise yourself with the Dataset API, and make use of the tfrecords format.
 This enables Tensorflow to work with large datasets that cannot fit in memory.
 We recommend to look at the [Tensorflow guide to importing data](https://www.tensorflow.org/guide/datasets).

 ### Google Colab

+We recommend to use GPUs for training your models for this assignment.
+You can get access to GPU hardware through Google Colab.
+It is easy to use and provides 12 hours at a time of GPU access.
+To get started with Colab, take a look through the [introductory notebook](https://colab.research.google.com/notebooks/welcome.ipynb).

 ## Report